FauconFan/makefileC/README.md

    - Check memory leaks (from black box)
    - Code quality controls

-todo:
+To do later:
- - check previous variables
+ - check if variables are being redefined inside the config file and crash
- - check if one output file is a keyword
+ - check if NAME of NAME_DEBUG has a keyword value and crash